playcanvas/playcanvas-rest-api-tools/README.md

 The option can be found in `config.json` under `one_page`.
 Set `patch_xhr_out` to true.

 #### Inline game scripts
 Adds an engine patch to decode base64 URLS for JS scripts when the engine adds them to the page document.
 This may be required for some platforms that block base64 encoded JS URLs.
 As this is a patch, there may be edge cases where some asset types may not work.
-If you find any any, please report them in the issues.
+If you find any, please report them in the issues.

 The option can be found in `config.json` under `one_page`.
 Set `inline_game_scripts` to true.